dublio/iotrack/README.md

 	%wMB: the cgroup's write io data(Mibibyte) percentile at disk level.

 	%oMB: the cgroup's other io data(Mibibyte) percentile at disk level, like flush, discard.

+	%rtm: the cgroup's read io time(Q2C) percentile at disk level.

+	%wtm: the cgroup's write io time(Q2C) percentile at disk level.

+	%otm: the cgroup's other io time(Q2C) percentile at disk level.

+	%rdtm: the cgroup's read io time on disk(D2C) percentile at disk level.

+	%wdtm: the cgroup's write io time on disk(D2C) percentile at disk level.

+	%odtm: the cgroup's other io time on disk(D2C) percentile at disk level.

 	%rhit0: the perctile of the number of read io's latency less than latency_bucket[0]'s threshold at cgroup level.